4 Days in Paris Itinerary - The City of Lights

-This 4 Days in Paris Itinerary is designed to pack in a lot of fun in a short amount of time.
-It helps you explore everything that Paris has to offer by checking off some of the top attractions on your Paris bucket list.
+This 4 days in Paris Itinerary is designed to pack in a lot of fun in a short amount of time.
+It will help you explore everything that Paris has to offer by checking off some of the top attractions on your Paris bucket list.

 Paris is the capital city of France.
-It has a population of over 2 million people, making it the most populated city in the country.
-With over 25 million visitors per year, it is also one of the most visited places in France.
-People from all over the world visit Paris for museums and other historical and architectural landmarks that can only be found in Europe.
+It has over 2 million people, making it the most populated city in the country.
+With over 25 million visitors per year, it is also one of France's most visited places.
+People worldwide visit Paris for museums and other historical and architectural landmarks that can only be found in Europe.

 Paris was one of the first European cities to use gas street lighting.
 Because of this, it was called "The City of Lights".
 Rumours also exist that Paris is home to the first-ever "bloody mary cocktail", specially made for Ernest Hemingway when the American journalist was in the city.

-The historical city of Paris has a lot of activities and adventures that are easily accessible to anyone visiting.
+The historical city of Paris has many activities and adventures that are easily accessible to anyone visiting.
 Whether you are travelling solo, with a partner for a romantic weekend getaway, or with your family - Paris is a convenient city to explore.

 Did you know that Paris is also a very dog-friendly city?
 If not, now you do!
 So before travelling to France, do some research ahead of time to understand how things work in the country, like their public transport system!